Legislation of Cannabis in Italy

 Can cannabis be cultivated in Italy?

 Hemp cultivation has been legal since 2016 and has been beneficial for some Italian companies, which manufacture products such as hemp paste and construction materials.
-Additionally, the Italian army also cultivates cannabis for medicinal purposes, being the only authorized organization to do so.
+Additionally, the Italian army also cultivates marijuana for medicinal purposes, being the only authorized organization to do so.

 Is CBD legal in Italy?